 All was going well until there was a big bang, and pieces of shredded tyre were now all over the road.
-We jump out the car, unload all our luggage to get to the tyre, Simon changes it while the driver is running all over the road picking up bits of car and tyre littering the highway.
-We pack everything up again and get back in – and the car won’t start!
+We jump out the car, unload all our luggage to get to the spare tyre, Simon changed it while the driver ran all over the road picking up bits of car and tyre littering the highway.
+We packed everything up again and got back in – and the car wouldn’t start!

 A small discussion ensued as the driver was reluctant to let me behind the wheel so the two guys could be the ones who pushed the car to start it, but eventually he relented, and the car was soon running.
 Surely it couldn’t get any worse?
 Wrong.
 The driver now announces he can’t go any faster than 60km/h, even on the 100km/h highway, because the spare tyre was not pumped up enough and was therefore dangerous!
 So I watch the sun set, along with my chance to see the Taj Mahal, as we limp into Agra.

 There was just one last twist of the knife.
 The guy checking us into our hotel took pity on us and upgraded our room to one with a view of the Taj Mahal so we would at least be able to have a view of it in the morning.
 So on awakening, I eagerly open the curtains – to see a vista shrouded in fog, and no Taj Mahal!
 Why was I surprised?

 Ending up 200km in the Wrong Direction in Albania